System Design Space

 6–20 typical

-Complex scenarios include KPI cards, charts, pivot tables, and filter panels in the same view.
+Complex scenarios combine KPI cards, charts, pivot tables, and filter panels on the same view.

 Table size

-The UI should not try to hold the whole set in the DOM; virtualization and server-driven paging or aggregation are required.
+The UI must not try to hold the whole set in the DOM; virtualization and server-driven paging and aggregation are required.

 Realtime update frequency

-Not every block needs the same freshness; part of the data can live with controlled staleness.
+Not every block needs the same freshness; some widgets can live with controlled staleness.

 Related